Guest Blogger | Home Office Design to Suit Your Work Style

 ADD OVERHEAD LIGHTING: Even with ample natural light, a home office needs great overhead lighting for gloomy days and late nights.
 Use this as an opportunity to add function and form by installing a beautiful chandelier, flush mount, or ceiling pendant to provide general lighting in your space.

 SUPPLEMENT WITH TASK AND ACCENT LIGHTS: Like any other room, an office works best with layered lighting.
-Top your desk with a great desk lamp for writing or laboring over detail work (the Admiral Retro Desk Lamp is above); place a floor lamp behind an upholstered chair for reading (the Getty in Mint provides the perfect pop of color); and use sconces to frame artwork or illuminate shelving (the Skylark swing arm sconce easily adjusts for the task at hand).
+Top your desk with a great desk lamp for writing or laboring over detail work (the Bomber Retro Desk Lamp is above); place a floor lamp behind an upholstered chair for reading (the Gladstone in Mint provides the perfect pop of color); and use sconces to frame artwork or illuminate shelving (the Sinclair Swing Arm Sconce easily adjusts for the task at hand).

 DESIGN FOR HOW YOU WORK: It’s so important to create an office that makes sense for how you work.
 Consider what you’ll be doing and design around it.
 Here are a few helpful questions to get you started: